ddnexus/pagy/docs/index.md

 **Paginating is not business logic**: it has nothing to do with the data itself.
 It has to do with the way you decide to _present_ the data... one page at the time, n items per page...
 That is indeed _presentation_ logic, so the models are really not the place where to add that logic!

-**Every colletion knows already how to paginate itself**: that's what OFFSET and LIMIT in DBs are for!
+**Every collection knows already how to paginate itself**: that's what OFFSET and LIMIT in DBs are for!
 You decide the limit (the items per page) and Pagy (or yourself) can calculate the offset with simple arithmetic: `offset = items * (page - 1)`.
 That's not rocket science!
 You don't need to add a bunch of methods to your models just to get the page records!

 Ignoring these simple rules has a lot of drawbacks for performance, memory, maintainance, complexity and usability, as you can confirm with the [Gems Comparison page](http://ddnexus.github.io/pagination-comparison).